Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Introduction

 \section{Introduction}

-Systematic reviews are a type of literature review widely used in evidence-based medicine to identify, analyse, and synthesise all available research on a particular topic or question in a comprehensive and unbiased manner~\cite{kitchenham2004procedures}.
-They provide a rigorous and transparent pathway to medical decision-making tasks and minimise bias and errors that could otherwise arise from an ad hoc search of the literature~\cite{tranfield2003towards}.
-Systematic reviews are typically conducted by following a series of established steps~\cite{kitchenham2004procedures, deeks2022cochrane, higgins2019cochrane}.
-As part of this process, complex Boolean queries are developed by specialists (e.g., trained expert searchers) to obtain a large initial set of (candidate) documents.
+Systematic reviews are a widely used type of literature review in evidence-based medicine to comprehensively identify, analyse and summarise all available research on a particular topic or question in an unbiased manner~\cite{kitchenham2004procedures}.
+They provide a rigorous and transparent pathway to medical decision-making tasks and minimise bias and errors that might otherwise result from an ad hoc literature search~\cite{tranfield2003towards}.
+Systematic reviews are usually conducted according to a protocol of established steps~\cite{kitchenham2004procedures, deeks2022cochrane, higgins2019cochrane}.
+As part of this process, complex Boolean queries are developed by specialists (e.g. trained experts in search) to obtain a large initial set of (candidate) documents.
 These candidates are manually screened to obtain a subset for in-depth analysis.
-One approach to increase the efficiency of relevance assessment in systematic reviews is known as \textit{screening prioritisation}~\cite{karnon2007review, o2015using}.
-This method seeks to rank potentially the set of candidates.
-In doing so, downstream review tasks, such as full-text screening, can begin earlier in parallel to screening, facilitating an earlier and more predictable completion.
-Moreover, in the case of rapid reviews where screening is constrained by a limited budget, screening prioritisation can help identify more relevant documents and thus allow for a review of higher quality~\cite{tricco2015scoping}.
+One approach to increase the efficiency of relevance assessment in systematic reviews is know as \textit{screening prioritisation}~\cite{karnon2007review, o2015using}.
+The aim of this method is to rank the candidates so that the subsequent review tasks, such as full text screening, can start earlier and in parallel with the screening, resulting in a more timely and predictable completion.
+For rapid reviews, where screening is constrained by a limited budget, prioritising screening can help to identify more relevant documents and thus enable a review of higher quality~\cite{tricco2015scoping}.